 - We tested the effectiveness of the controls related to the liability, including those over the estimate of the cost per point and the estimate of the redemption rate. - We evaluated the assumptions used by management to estimate the cost per point by: - Testing the underlying data that served as the inputs for the historical cost per point, including historical redemptions. - Discussing with management the assumptions used in the Company's estimated future cost per point and evaluating the reasonableness by comparing the projections to (1) forecasted information included in industry reports, and (2) trends in Wyndham Rewards member behavior. - Comparing management's prior-year estimated cost per point to actual redemptions during the current year to identify potential bias in the determination of the liability. - Evaluating whether the assumptions used by management to estimate the cost per point were consistent with evidence obtained in other areas of the audit.
-We evaluated the assumptions used by management to estimate the redemption rate by: - - Testing the underlying data that served as the inputs for the actuarial analysis of the estimated redemption rate, including earnings and redemptions. - Evaluating whether any approved changes to the Wyndham Rewards loyalty program have been appropriately considered in the actuarial analysis of the estimated redemption rate. - Comparing management's prior-year estimated redemption rate to actual redemptions during the current year to identify potential bias in the determination of the liability. - With the assistance of our actuarial specialists, we developed a range of independent estimates of the liability, utilizing the same underlying data tested above, and compared our estimates to management's estimates.
+We evaluated the assumptions used by management to estimate the redemption rate by: - Testing the underlying data that served as the inputs for the actuarial analysis of the estimated redemption rate, including earnings and redemptions.
+Evaluating whether any approved changes to the Wyndham Rewards loyalty program have been appropriately considered in the actuarial analysis of the - Comparing management's prior-year estimated redemption rate to actual redemptions during the current year to identify potential bias in the determination of - Comparing management's prior-year estimated redemption rate to actual redemptions during the current year to identify potential bias in the determination of the liability. - With the assistance of our actuarial specialists, we developed a range of independent estimates of the liability, utilizing the same underlying data tested above, and compared our estimates to management's estimates.